dailystory/docs/articles/changelog/2020/may.md

 * throw report not ready exception when report is not ready
 * include whitelable logo in message
 * bug with show/hide data table info
+* updates to file manager for better ux

 ## May 25, 2020
 * send from queue pattern similar to emails for text messages